ibm-cloud-docs/sap-powervs/planning.md

 You can use {{site.data.keyword.cloud_notm}} projects as a deployment option.
 Projects are designed with infrastructure as code and compliance in mind to help ensure that your projects are managed, secure, and always compliant.
 For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

 You need the following access to create a project and create project tooling resources within the account.
-Make sure that you have the following access:
+Make sure you have the following access:

-- The Editor role on the Projects service
+- The Editor role on the Projects service.
 - The Editor and Manager role on the {{site.data.keyword.bpshort}} service
 - The Viewer role on the resource group for the project

 For more information, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

-For more information about configuring API access in {{site.data.keyword.cos_short}}, see the [Getting started with IBM Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) and [Service credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) documentation.

 ## Define hostnames
 {: #automation-solution-define-hostnames}